SBB Cargo

 SBB Cargo is a subsidiary of Swiss Federal Railways (SBB) specialising in railfreight and is operated as the Freight division.
 Swiss Federal Railways is a former state-owned and -controlled company that was transformed in 1999 into a joint-stock company under special legislation following the first Swiss railway reform and divided up into three independent divisions: Passenger, Freight and Infrastructure.
 The headquarters of Swiss Federal Railways SBB Cargo AG, the Freight division's official designation, are in Olten.
 In 2013, SBB Cargo had 3,061 employees and achieved consolidated sales of CHF 953 million.
 In Switzerland, SBB Cargo is the market leader in rail freight, transporting over 175,000 tons of goods every day.
-This corresponds to the weight of 425 fully loaded jumbo jets.

 The company is headed by Désirée Baer.
 SBB Cargo is mandated by its owner, the Swiss Confederation, to contribute to the modal shift from road to rail.
 In the "Cargo Switzerland" business area, it is required – as system leader – to operate a wagonload freight network both within Switzerland and on the import/export routes.
 This network must be aligned to the needs of Swiss business and cover its own costs.
 The "Cargo International" business area focuses on providing competitive and profitable traction services for intermodal and block trains on the main north–south transit corridor.

 SBB Cargo is an active member of the Xrail alliance, which was founded by seven European freight railways in February 2010 with the aim of making international wagonload rail transport more customer-friendly and efficient.